Memphis-Mesh/meshview/README.md

 - Landed [mangelajo's PR](https://github.com/pablorevilla-meshtastic/meshview/pull/28) to improve dependency management and build processes
 - Added automation to publish builds

+## Run on your host

+Install python3 and [uv](https://docs.astral.sh/uv/getting-started/installation/).
+Then, run `uv sync` to install dependencies.
+Copy `config.ini.example` and tweak its values to meet your needs.
+Finally, run `uv run meshview-run --config ./config.ini` and view the application in your web browser.

 ## Run with docker-compose

 Copy `.env.example` to `.env`: